Pierre Becken

-Pierre Dominik Becken (born 28 September 1987) is a German footballer who plays as a centre-back or defensive midfielder for SSV Jeddeloh.
+Pierre Dominik Becken (born 28 September 1987) is a German footballer who plays as a centre-back or defensive midfielder for VfB Lübeck.

 Career

 Born in Flensburg, Becken spent his early career with a number of clubs in northern Germany, including two years with FC St. Pauli's reserve team.
 In January 2012 he signed for Carl Zeiss Jena, where he made his 3.
 Liga debut as a substitute for Robert Zickert in a 1–1 draw with 1.
 FC Saarbrücken.
 Jena were relegated from the 3.
 Liga at the end of the 2011–12 season, so Becken signed for Hallescher FC, along with Nils Pichinot, who he had also played alongside at St. Pauli.
 He left Halle at the end of the 2013–14 season and returned to Jena.